redshifttt/tonight.nvim/README.md

 If you use Spacegray inside a Terminal, please make sure you use a Terminal with 256 color support.

+If you use iTerm2, Spacegray.itemcolors is provided with the download.

-The image below contains the Spacegray palette.
+Otherwise, the image below contains the Spacegray palette.
 You can use a color picker to use the colors for your Terminal:

 ![Spacegray Palette](https://dl.dropboxusercontent.com/u/34865/Misc%20Screenshots/ansi-colors.png)